mfadhilgtg/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 - Grad Students
+#Hello my name is Fadhil, Graduate Student at ETH Zurich with a passion for Robotics and AI.
+I'm currently working at NASA Jet Propulsion Lab as a Visiting Researcher in Pasadena, California.
 ---

-Hello my name is Fadhil, Graduate Student at ETH Zurich with a passion for Robotics and AI.
-I'm currently working at NASA Jet Propulsion Lab as a Visiting Researcher in Pasadena, California.
+I'm a Visiting Robotics Researcher at NASA Jet Propulsion Laboratory in Pasadena, CA, developing robotic autonomy algorithms for autonomous exploration of extreme environments.
+I'm interested in enabling robots to autonomously learn, adapt, and plan in complex real-world environments.

+I recently completed a joint Master's thesis at NASA JPL and in Autonomous System Lab (ASL) at ETH Zurich, supervised by Dr. Ali Agha, Dr. Juan Nieto, and Prof. Roland Siegwart.
+Before graduate school, I studied Electrical Engineering, focusing on Robotics and Control, at Bandung Institute of Technology (ITB).